Japanese town's dependence on nuclear plant hushes criticism

 A March 11 earthquake and tsunami devastated the Fukushima nuclear plant in northeast Japan, triggering meltdowns and radiation leaks that led to mass evacuations and widespread contamination.

-The Fukushima plant's operator, Tokyo Electric Power Co, was vilified for mismanagement and trying to play down the extent of the disaster.
+The Fukushima plant's operator, Tokyo Electric Power Co (9501.T), was vilified for mismanagement and trying to play down the extent of the disaster.

 Residents of Ohi now wonder if the operator of their plant can be trusted.
 But few are willing to voice such doubt.